hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: synchronizeFromSelection(text)

-   Synchronize current data from X11 selection to clipboard.
+   Synchronize current data from `Linux mouse selection`_ to clipboard.

    Called automatically from clipboard monitor process if option ``copy_selection`` is enabled.